 I used one of our trusted IKEA plastic bowls as it was the first thing that came to hand, but I only put a little bit of water in the bottom so he didn't spill it everywhere or flood the paper.

-You can't get easier than this as a way to entertain a toddler!
+Young children love getting to play with everyday objects that are normally only for the grownups. and you can't get easier than this!
 Mr youngest played with pegs as a baby when I would put them on a basket and he would pull them off, but his motor skills are now good enough for him to peg them on himself.

 We just used one of our IKEA storage boxes as they are a good width, but you could use anything as long as it's not too wide for the pegs -